wd15/nix-no-root/README.md

       /clusterfs/rosalind/users/jefdaj/nix-boot /clusterfs/rosalind/users/jefdaj/nix2 \
       -j$(nproc) --keep-going --show-trace 2>&1 | tee nix-no-root.log

-Before you start, make sure your `PATH` doesn't reference existing nix binaries.
-`NIX_PATH` should include your nixpkgs if applicable though.

-So far, some version of the script has worked on the following systems.
+That will take a long time to run.
+Afterward, the last step is to symlink `~/.nix-profile` to `var/nix/profiles/default` in your nix dir, and add something like this to your `.bashrc`:

+    module load gcc/6.3.0
+    module load boost/1.66.0
+    export NIX_PATH=nixpkgs=$HOME/nixpkgs
+    source $HOME/.nix-profile/etc/profile.d/nix.sh
+    # This works around a Nix bug.
+Does it break anything?
+    unset LIBRARY_PATH
+    unset LD_LIBRARY_PATH

+Congratulations.
+You made it!
-Please add yours here, or message me and I will!
+Please add your version info here, or message me and I will!

 | nix version | operating system     | uname -a |
 | ----------- | -------------------- | -------- |